 Floor Trader Trading Strategy - Winning Example

 1. Three consecutive bars above both SMAs.
-Although these bars were barely above the 9-period SMA, you can see that the uptrend has begun many bars ago.
+Although these bars were barely above the 9-period SMA, you can see that the market has started rising many bars ago.

-2. This bar confirmed a retracement, and we started waiting for an entry opportunity.
-Place a buy stop order and trail it with each new bar high.
+2. This bar confirmed a pullback, and we waited for an entry opportunity.
+We would have placed a buy stop order and trailed it lower with each new bar high.

-3. This bar broke the high of the previous bar and triggered the buy stop order.
+3. Finally, this bar broke the high of the previous bar and triggered the buy stop order.
+It was a Level 1 entry as the setup bar overlapped with the 18-period SMA.

 Take a look at the Floor Trader entries of different levels that follow.
 (Marked according to their levels.)